DataLatitude/Data-Quality-Check-with-Pandas/README.md

 # Data Quality Check with Pandas
 ### Conducting data quality check with Pandas, NumPy, Matplotlib, and Seaborn for completeness and value inputs

-Access data frame with scripts from number 3 to 9, and field with scripts from number 10 to 16
+Access data frame with scripts from number 3 to 9, and field with scripts from number 10 to 16.
+Repeat number 10 to 16 for all the data fields.

 ### 1. insert libraries
 %matplotlib inline<br />